 - IRB initiated suspension or termination of IRB approval;

-- Serious or continuing noncompliance with federal regulations or the policies of the University of Pittsburgh IRB.
+- Serious or continuing noncompliance with federal regulations or the policies of the University of Pittsburgh HRP.

 Time Frame for Communicating IRB Decisions

 Reports are issued within 10 working days of the receipt of the final written report by the reviewing University IRB committee to the applicable parties as outlined below.
 Please refer to Chapter 17 for studies involving gene transfer intervention.

 Contents of the Report of IRB Findings

 At a minimum, the following information should be included in the report of IRB findings:

 - Name of the institution conducting the research;